cedalo/streamsheets-documentation/source/tutorials.rst

 Tutorials
 ============

-Following you will find a list of tutorials, which are offered, to guide you through different aspects of the application.
+Here you find a list of tutorials, to guide you through different aspects of the application.
-If you are new to the :term:`Streamsheet` architecture, this guide offers a first quick start scenario to help you understand some of the basic principles of this application.
-The following step-by-step guide will help you build a :term:`Stream Machine`, that introduces the basis of the Streamsheet functionality.
-But even more experienced user might find some usful insights.
+If you are new to :term:`Streamsheet`\s, this guide offers a quick first introduction to some of the basic principles.
+The following step-by-step tutorials will help you build an :term:`App`, that shows the main Streamsheet functionality.
+But even more experienced user might find some usful insights, too.

 .. toctree::
    :maxdepth: 2